molikto/mlang/README.md

 so the algorithm is type directed is in this sense: the type is a **assertion** that both terms has a certain type, the level input of `equalType` is a **assertion** that both type is smaller than a certain level, the output of a equality check is a **assertion** that the term is definitional equal.

 in case of `equalNeutural`, there is no assertion that the two input is of the same type, it has a return type `Option[Value]` and `Some(v)` is a **assertion** that the two neutral type is of the same type, **and of the same value** and the type is `v`

+#### how to handle recursive definitions

+it seems to me Agda and Mini-TT handles the problem of readback recursive definitions by: when reading back (or conversion checking) pattern matching neutral value, instead of reading back all the cases (add thus ends up in an infinite loop, for example when reading back `(plus a b)` where a, b is open variable), it only reads back an id of the pattern matching lambda, since a pattern matching lambda is uniquely defined by its src position. (about Agda is only guessing, because Agda seems to have a nominal definitional equality for pattern matching)

+it is extended in our case, by also allowing the id to be different, but as an assumption see `Conversion.scala`

 ## math